almero-digital-marketing/mikser-docs/layouts.md

 </html>
 ```

 Everything that applies to the layouts applies to the blocks as well.
-All blocks defined in the `/html5.ect` layout will available to the child layouts using it.
+All blocks defined in the `/html5.ect` layout will be available to the child layouts using it.
 If some of them override it with another block it will be used in `/html5.ect` instead of the `/navigation.ect`.

-#### Uing blocks with options
+#### Using blocks with options
 You can pass any object to a block and refer it inside the block as `options`.
-Here is a block that will render a preview of a post.
+Here is a block `/post-preview.nunjucks` that will render a preview of a post.

 ```html
 <a href="{{ href(post) }}">{{ options.meta.title }}</a>